KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 In this guide, we will be going through 2 scenarios.
 The first scenario covers how to perform a token to token swap using the RESTful apis and the second is about how one can obtain token information and historical price data.

 ## Things to note
-1) The `/buy_rate` and `/sell_rate` endpoints are currently restricted to ETH <-> ERC20 token.
-If you want to get the rates for a conversion between token A and token B, you need to use both APIs.
-Refer to [this section](#get-approximate-dai-token-amount-receivable) on how to do so.
-2) When converting from Token to ETH/Token, the user is required to call the `/enabled_data` endpoint **first** to give an allowance to the smart contract executing the `trade` function i.e. the `KyberNetworkProxy.sol` contract.
+1) When converting from Token to ETH/Token, the user is required to call the `/enabled_data` endpoint **first** to give an allowance to the smart contract executing the `trade` function i.e. the `KyberNetworkProxy.sol` contract.
-3) Refer to the [API overview](api_abi-restfulapioverview.md#network-url) for the test and mainnet network URLs to use.
+2) Refer to the [API overview](api_abi-restfulapioverview.md#network-url) for the test and mainnet network URLs to use.

 ## Scenario 1: Token to Token Swap
 Suppose we want to convert 100 BAT to DAI tokens, which is a token to token conversion.
 Note that ETH is used as the base pair i.e. BAT -> ETH -> DAI.